tforteni/story-map/README.md

 gh repo clone tforteni/story-map
 ```

-If you are working with the source code you can skip this step.
+If you are working with the source code you can skip to step 2.

 2. **Change to the code directory:**
 ```bash